dirigible-io/dirigible-io.github.io/help/setup_sapcp.md

 Using the SAP Cloud Platform Cockpit
 ---

- 1. Download the latest All-In-One WAR file for SAP Cloud Platform from [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/)
+ 1. Download the latest "SAP All" WAR file for SAP Cloud Platform from [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/)
  2. Go to https://account.hanatrial.ondemand.com/cockpit and sign in to your account.
  3. Go to **Applications** and then to **Java Applications**.
  4. Click on **Deploy Applications**.
-Find the All-In-One WAR file for SAP Cloud Platform and deploy it.
+Find the "SAP All" WAR file for SAP Cloud Platform and deploy it.
  5. Click on the name of your application.
 Go to **Security** and to the **Roles** section.
  6. Add the *Developer* and *Operator* roles to your user account to get full access to all features.
 To do that, select the role, choose **Assign**, and type your User ID.
  7. Create a user in your associated database i.e. HANA DB, then go to Data Source Bindings and create the default connection.